department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 #### Usability guidance:
 - **The name template fields are conditional fields that are revealed when a user selects “yes.”**  Conditional fields are used in forms to reveal form elements that become relevant based on a user's response to a question.
 The blue border should be used to create a visual relationship between the parent question and conditional fields it reveals, and should overlap the top and bottom of parent and children.
 - **Use the list and loop pattern for adding multiple names.** The user will be able to add multiple names they’ve served under.
-See how the List and Loop pattern works in the section above.
+You can read more in depth about the [list and loop pattern](#listandloop) above.

 ### Reserves and National Guard and Federal Orders
 Follow this pattern whenever you need to ask for a user’s Reserve or National Guard information.
 Persons in the Reserve or National Guard are not full-time active duty military personnel, although they can be deployed at any time should the need arise.